-I avoided this on my first round of keto by sucking down lime in my water diligently everyday.
-I also ate a lot of salty foods to restore my electrolyte balance that will be knocked once you lessen your carbs.
+I avoided this on my first round of keto by sucking down lime in my water diligently every day.
+I also ate a lot of salty foods to restore my electrolyte balance, which will be knocked down once you lessen your carbs.

 Keto Supplements Will Be Necessary

-You’ll want to increase your magnesium, potassium and sulfate intake on this diet since keto dieters are usually deficient in these very important nutrients.
-Here’s a list of other supplements you may want to take while being on the keto diet to maintain the best of health.
+You’ll want to increase your magnesium, potassium, and sulfate intake on this diet since keto dieters are usually deficient in these very important nutrients.

-These are all natural supplements that many people why aren’t on the keto diet are lacking anyway, but you want to be careful to include them especially when following the ketogenic lifestyle.
-Especially that magnesium, it will help you to sleep at night.
+These are all-natural supplements that many people who aren’t on the keto diet are lacking anyway, but you want to be careful to include them, especially when following the ketogenic lifestyle.
+Especially magnesium will help you to sleep at night.

 If you’re going to transition to this lifestyle, it’s important to understand the basics of the diet so that you remain successful.

-Always remember that you need to be under 20g of net carbohydrates every day to get and stay in ketosis.
+Always remember that you need to be under 50g of net carbohydrates every day to get and stay in ketosis.

 Remember that fat is now your energy source but the quality of fat matters.
 R

-Download apps on your phone to help you track your meals in the beginning.
-This will help you to see roughly how many carbs and calories your consuming each day and where you need to make any adjustments.
+- Download apps on your phone to help you track your meals in the beginning.
+This will help you to see roughly how many carbs and calories you’re consuming each day and where you need to make any adjustments.
 Start with the MyFitnessPal app and CarbManager.

 Most importantly, don’t be too rigid.
 Have fun with it, and find your comfortable balance.
 This is a lifestyle change, not a 30-day diet.
 Don’t get caught up on foods that are keto-approved or not.